DanielBonder/DanielBonder/README.md

 ---

 ### ⚡ Fun Fact
-> I believe that every problem can be simplified with the right UI, a smart query, or a touch of creativity.
+> I believe that every problem can be simplified with the right UI, a smart query, or a creative approach.

 ---

 > 📝 _This is a special repository because its `README.md` appears on my GitHub profile._
-> Scroll through my repos – let’s connect and build something amazing!
+> Scroll through my repos – let’s connect and create something amazing!